Reflections of a Roving Doctor

 It was too early for check-in, so I left my ginormous backpack at the desk and headed out.
 What a feeling it is… To be out and about the world again!
 The refreshing breeze only seemed to intensify the feeling of liberty and freedom.
 I started walking aimlessly at first, getting lost in the roads and admiring all the graffiti and the street art on the buildings, the street vendors preparing food on their stalls by the pavement, all emanating the most heavenly of aromas, the kiosks selling everything from magazines and chicles (chewing gum) to candy and souvenirs.
 Out of all these things, there was one that struck me in particular – the cleanliness of the roads.
 I don’t think I’d ever been to such a clean city before then.

-Pretty soon, I started to realise that I was reaching the Zócalo, or rather, the city centre.
+Pretty soon, I started to realise that I was reaching the Zócalo – or rather, the city centre.
 The roads started to get busier, both in terms of human and auto traffic.
-But what really gave it away was the sound of the organilleros.
-These are uniform clad organ-players that play their barrel organ in the middle of the street.
+But what really gave it away was the sound of the organilleros – uniform-clad organ players performing in the middle of the street.
 Drawn towards the music, I approached one of the many crowding the street corners.
-It was enchanting at first.
-So enchanting I couldn’t help myself from tipping himway more than I probably should have – especially since it was enchanting for about a hot damn minute.
-It quickly turned into one of the most annoying sounds I have ever had the displeasure to listen to – reminding me of the light and fun amusement park music that goes all flat and wonky the second the murderous clown appears.
+It was enchanting at first – so enchanting I couldn’t help myself from tipping him way more than I probably should have, especially since it was enchanting for about a hot damn minute.
+It quickly turned into one of the most annoying sounds I have ever had the displeasure of listening to – reminding me of the light and fun amusement park music that goes all flat and wonky the second the murderous clown appears.

 The City

-Templo Mayor, once a symbol of Aztec power, consisted of a series of seven four-angled pyramidal temples, one built over the other with every passing ruler.
-On top of the last pyramid, used to be two shrines, one dedicated to Tlaloc; god of rain, and another one to Huitzilopchtii; god of war.
-As magnificent as the cathedral might be, I couldn’t help but feel that the greatness of what once stood there would, by far, outdo the that of the present.
+Templo Mayor, once a symbol of Aztec power, consisted of seven stacked pyramids, each built over the last by successive rulers.
+Atop the final pyramid stood two shrines – one to Tlaloc, the god of rain, and another to Huitzilopochtli, the god of war.
+As magnificent as the cathedral may be, I couldn’t help feeling that the greatness of what once stood there far outshone the present structure.

 As soon as I could check in, I made my way back to the hotel to get some much-needed, and by then, some much-deserved rest.
 Only after I had settled in and took a long, long shower, did I realise how tired I had been.
 Also jet lagged.
-In all my travels thus far, I had never felt jet lagged before.
-In fact, I thought it might have been something kin to a conspiracy theory.
+In all my travels thus far, I had never felt jet-lagged before.
+In fact, I thought it might have been something akin to a conspiracy theory.

 Stay wild,